pylablanche/gcForest/README.md

 **Memory comsuption when slicing data**
 There is now a short naive calculation illustrating the issue in the notebook.
 So far the input data slicing is done all in a single step to train the Random Forest for the Multi-Grain Scanning.
 The problem is that it might requires a lot of memory depending on the size of the data set and the number of slices asked resulting in memory crashes (at least on my Intel Core 2 Duo).<br>
-*I have recently improved the memory usage (from version 0.1.4) when slicing the data but will keep looking at ways to optimize the code.*
+*The memory consumption when slicing data is more complicated than it seems.
+A StackOverflow related post can be found [here](https://stackoverflow.com/questions/43822413/numpy-minimum-memory-usage-when-slicing-images).
+The main problem is the non-contiguous aspect of the sliced array with the original data forcing a copy to be made in memory.*

 **OOB score error**
 During the Random Forests training the Out-Of-Bag (OOB) technique is used for the prediction probabilities.
 It was found that this technique can sometimes raises an error when one or several samples is/are used for all trees training.<br>